vividone/therecorder_newsapp/README.md

-# therecorderapp
+# The Recorder Mobile

-A new Flutter project.
+Mobile App for a News Website - www.therecorderng.com built with Flutter

+## Packages Used
+- http

 ## Getting Started